One of the most important tips on how to study best for the GED exam and be successful on the four subtests test is to become optimally prepared.

 If you want to get hold of your GED diploma, you must prepare well, manage your time well, and pass the four independent GED subtests (modules).

-The minimum score required to pass the GED exam is 145 on EACH of the four subtests, so your total score needs to be at least 580.
+The minimum score required to pass the GED exam is 145 on EACH subtest, so your total score needs to be at least 580.

-The GED passing criteria are actually set in the way that around 40 percent of all high-school graduates would not be able to pass the exam on the first try.
+The GED passing criteria are actually set in a way that around 40 percent of all high-school graduates would not be able to pass the exam on the first try.
+Check out this post with 27 GED online study habits as well to get ahead fast!

-Not having a high school or GED diploma is often the biggest hurdle to attaining a (better) job or go to college.
+Not having a high school or GED diploma is often the biggest hurdle to attaining a (better) job or going to college.
 But you are not the only one.

 Earning your GED diploma is a great alternative to help you to land a better job and get you ready for a college education.
 The GED program is in line with the Common Core Standards and ensures graduates will be perfectly prepared for the work floor and higher education.